tafo/TheoryOfComputation/Pages/Entities.md

 # [Home](../README.md)
-## Definitions, Theorems and Proofs
+## DEFINITIONS, THEOREMS AND PROOFS
 * "Definitions" describe the objects and notions that we use
   * When defining some object we must make clear what constitutes that object and what does not
   * A definition assigns properties to some sort of mathematical object